DLampr/DeleteFolders/README.md

 The function has to be executed same times as the longest subfolder path.
 For that reason at the beggining we count the number of directories.

-We also count the number of files at the beggining and at the end of the programm because we don't want any files deleted.
+We also count the number of files at the beggining and at the end of the program because we don't want any files deleted.